Police asks Tibetans for Dalai Lama tips

 Fight against ethnic extremism

-The targets are gangsters who threaten political security and infiltrate politics, or encourage the public to go against the Party and government under the disguise of religion, or prompting ethnic extremism.
+The targets are gangsters who threaten political stability and infiltrate politics, or encourage the public to go against the Party and government under the disguise of religion, or prompting ethnic extremism.

 Hostile forces and some intellectuals who advocate "protecting the local language," are attempting to spread the false notion that the Chinese language is destroying Tibetan culture, Wang said, adding that the government has made huge efforts to protect Tibetan culture and languages.
-"Ethnic extremism is an ideology that has unfathomable consequences," said Wang.
+"Ethnic extremism is an ideology that has unfathomable consequences."

 The public security departments will protect tipsters' identity and safety, the circular reads.